Ultimate Huntington Beach Real Estate Investing Guide for 2026

 Price Per Square Foot

-Price per square foot can be impacted even by the style and floor plan of residential properties.
-When the designs of available properties are very different, the price per square foot might not make a precise comparison.
-You can use the price per sq ft metric to get a good general picture of real estate values.
+Price per sq ft gives a general picture of market values when looking at similar units.
+When the designs of prospective homes are very different, the price per sq ft may not help you get a definitive comparison.
+You can use the price per sq ft metric to see a good general view of property values.

 Short-Term Rental Occupancy Rate